Skip to content

 Bio

-Dana Wright conducts multi-method, participatory, community-engaged, and qualitative research on pedagogy, curriculum, participatory action research, and creative arts approaches to learning.
+Dr. Dana Wright conducts multi-method, participatory, community-engaged, and qualitative research on pedagogy, curriculum, participatory action research, and creative arts approaches to learning.
 Central to her work is the recognition of young people as active agents in learning, addressing social inequities, and knowledge production.

-Wright is the author of Active Learning: Social Justice Education and Participatory Action Research and co-editor of Engaging Youth in Critical Arts Pedagogies and Creative Research for Social Justice.
+Professor Wright is the author of Active Learning: Social Justice Education and Participatory Action Research and co-editor of Engaging Youth in Critical Arts Pedagogies and Creative Research for Social Justice.
 Her scholarship is published in journals such as the International Journal of Qualitative Studies in Education and Journal of Research on Adolescence, with research support from the National Institutes of Health and William T. Grant Foundation.

 We use cookies to improve your experience on our sites.
 By continuing to use our sites, you agree to our Privacy Statement.